amnn/3rd-year-report/report.md

 algorithm capable of recognising any context-free grammar.
 In its simplest form, it is a recogniser, that when given a grammar $G$ and a string $w$, will decide whether $w\in L(G)$.
-Like the CYK algorithm we described earlier, it can also be adapted to return a parse tree instead, although we are more interested in inverting its behaviour so that instead of recognising strings in the language, it outputs them.
+Like the CYK algorithm we described earlier, it can also be adapted to return a parse tree, although we are more interested in inverting its behaviour so that instead of recognising strings in the language, it outputs them.
 But first, let us see its inner workings.

 \begin{figure}[htbp]
   \caption{Data structure representing an Earley item. \texttt{deriv-len} and